ilya-zlobintsev/LACT/README.md

 Current features:

 - Viewing information about the GPU
-- Power/thermals monitoring
+- Power and thermals monitoring, power limit configuration
 - Fan curve control
-- Overclocking (GPU/VRAM clockspeed, voltage)
+- Overclocking (GPU/VRAM clockspeed and voltage, currently AMD only)
-- Power states configuration
+- Power states configuration (AMD only)

+Both AMD and Nvidia functionality works on X11, Wayland or even headless sessions.

 # Installation